swcarpentry/make-novice/_episodes/04-dependencies.md

 The following figure shows a graph of the dependencies, that are involved in building the target `results.txt`.
 Notice the recently added dependencies `countwords.py` and `testzipf.py`.
-This is how the Makefile should look like after completing the rest of the exercises in this episode.
+This is how the Makefile should look after completing the rest of the exercises in this episode.

 ![results.txt dependencies after adding countwords.py and testzipf.py as dependencies](../fig/04-dependencies.png "results.txt dependencies after adding countwords.py and testzipf.py as dependencies")

-> ## Why the `.txt` Files Don't Depend on `countwords.py`?
+> ## Why Don't the `.txt` Files Depend on `countwords.py`?
 >
 > `.txt` files are input files and as such have no dependencies.
 To make these
 > depend on `countwords.py` would introduce a [false